How to Remove a Copyright Claim on Facebook (Step-by-Step)

 You should file a dispute if the music in your video is entirely your own creation.
 This means you wrote, recorded, and produced it, and no one else holds rights that would conflict with your claim.

-If you purchased or obtained a license that clearly covers Facebook and Instagram use, you can dispute with confidence.
-Always attach proof such as receipts, license documents, or terms showing the rights you secured.
+If you purchased or obtained a license that clearly covers Facebook and Instagram use for commercial and non-personal publishing, you can dispute with confidence.
+Always attach proof, such as receipts, license documents, or terms showing the rights you secured.

 You can also dispute if the music is in the public domain.
 Public domain tracks are free of copyright restrictions, but you should double-check the status and make sure the recording you used is also unrestricted.